 People want to age in place.
 The problem is that the system of support services to facilitate aging in place treats symptoms not causes.
 It is also a siloed, fragmented system of care funded by many disparate sources.
 In this article we will define a vision for aging in place and look at some of the trends and opportunities for service providers.
+Let's look at the future of aging in place.

 How important is this?
 A survey by the AARP looked at the living arrangements desired by people 45 and older as they age.
 It revealed that “nearly three-quarters of respondents strongly agreed with the statement, “what I’d really like to do is stay in my current residence for as long as possible,” roughly two-thirds strongly agreed with the second statement, “what I’d really like to do is remain in my local community for as long as possible.”
 Another study by Clarity and the EAR Foundation showed that older people feared losing independence and going to a nursing home more than they feared death!